xs1c/GLSurv/README.md

 A genomics-guided training framework to explore cross-modal correlations between unpaired MRIs and genomic data, enhancing non-invasive glioma prognosis;

-Frequency-Aware Tetra-Orientated Mamba (FTM) to exploit complementary frequency and spatial features in MRI for survival prediction;
+Frequency-Aware Tetra-Orientated Mamba (FTMamba) to exploit complementary frequency and spatial features in MRI for survival prediction;

 Event-Conditional with Genomics-Guided Censor Modeling (EGCM) to filter high-confidence censored data and infer their survival time, improving the utility of censored samples.